 - Eat plenty of fruits of all colors.

 - Drink water, tea, or coffee (with little or no sugar).
 Limit milk/dairy (1-2 servings/day) and juice (1 small glass/day).
 Avoid sugary drinks.

-- Eat whole grains (like brown rice, whole-wheat bread, and whole-grain past).
+- Eat whole grains (like brown rice, whole wheat bread, and whole grain pasta).
 Limit refined grains (like white rice and white bread).

-- Choose fish, poulty, beans and nuts; limit red meat; avoid bacon, cold cuts, and other processed meats.
+- Choose fish, poultry, beans and nuts; limit red meat; avoid bacon, cold cuts, and other processed meats.

 The Healthy Eating Plate